NNPDF/yadism/docs/sphinx/source/dev-tools/yadmark.rst

 ..
 Important::

    In this section is described the design and API of the `yadmark` package.
-   The underlying infrastructure is coming from `tinydb` and `git-lfs`, and it is briefly explained in :doc:`db-suite`.
+   The underlying infrastructure is coming from `tinydb` and `git-lfs`.

 .. toctree::
    :maxdepth: 1